amro/c2dm/README.markdown

 	  }
 	]

-  # This initializes all future instances of C2DM with `YourGCMApiKey`
+	C2DM.api_key = "YourGCMApiKey" # This initializes all future instances of C2DM with "YourGCMApiKey"
-	C2DM.api_key = "YourGCMApiKey"
 	C2DM.send_notifications(notifications)

 Sending this way will not raise an error but `send_notifications` will return an array of hashes including the `registration_id` and the `response`.
 If GCM returns an error while C2DM is sending one of the notifications, the response will be an object of type `C2DM::GCMError`.